VeriFactu Guide

 The Anti-Fraud Law (Law 11/2021) mandates that businesses must ensure their invoicing and accounting systems meet strict technical standards to prevent data manipulation.
 Royal Decree 1007/2023 further defines the technical requirements for digital billing systems, emphasizing the need for standardized invoice formats that can be easily accessed by tax authorities.
 It mandates that businesses use certified software to ensure data integrity and make real-time reporting of invoices to tax authorities possible.

 These regulations require businesses to adopt systems capable of securely generate, store, and transmit invoices and tax reports.
-B2Brouter's REST API is a technical solution that allows your business to easily be 100% compliant offloading the complexities to our system and focusing on the business logic of your system.
+B2Brouter's REST API is a technical solution that allows your business to easily be 100% compliant offloading the complexities to B2Brouter and focusing on the business logic of your system.

 What is VeriFactu?

 VeriFactu is a compliance system designed to simplify the process of meeting the invoicing requirements outlined in the Anti-Fraud Law.
-It ensures that all invoices generated by businesses are securely transmitted to the AEAT so they can be verified for integrity and authenticity by both the Tax Authority and the Customer.
+It ensures that all invoices generated by businesses are securely transmitted to the Tax Authority to be verified for integrity and authenticity by both the Tax Authority and the Customer.
+The Spanish Tax Authority is the AEAT ("Agencia Estatal de Administración Tributaria").

 VeriFactu involves the immediate, real-time submission of invoice data to the AEAT as soon as the invoice is issued.
 This ensures that no modifications can be made after the invoice is issued, guaranteeing its security.
 Additionally, the invoice contains a QR code, allowing the recipient to verify its tax compliance through the AEAT's platform.
 This method significantly reduces the burden on businesses, as it eliminates the need for them to store and maintain invoice records themselves.
 Instead, the AEAT retains these records, ensuring their preservation and providing a streamlined way to access historical data.